 Similar to the case of OBESE, OVERWEIGHT and the overall corpus statistics (Supplementary note 6), the length of articles that use the word FAT in this way is longer in broadsheets than tabloids.
 The Welch Two Sample t-test testing the difference between wordcount of articles that use FAT in this way describes a difference between broadsheets and tabloids (mean word count of broadsheets = 922.40, mean of tabloids = 573.96), suggesting that the effect is positive, statistically significant, and medium (difference = 348.45, 95% CI [301.88, 395.01], t(1740.32) = 14.68, p < .001; Cohen's d = 0.70, 95% CI [0.61, 0.80])

-Bootstrap re-sampling of the counts revealed that, similar to OBESE and OVERWEIGHT raw counts were higher in broadsheets than in tabloids in articles that used FAT as a weight-emphasizing adjectival label for a person, in part due to more articles in broadsheets having 7+ uses vs only tabloids (23 vs 10 articles, respectively).
-The Welch Two Sample t-test testing the difference between broadsheet counts and tabloid counts (mean of broadsheets = 1.85, mean of tabloids = 1.48) suggests that the effect is positive, statistically significant, and large (difference = 0.37, 95% CI [0.37, 0.37], t(17733.95) = 491.95, p < .001; Cohen’s d = 6.96, 95% CI [7.65, 7.65]).
+Re-sampling of the counts without replacement revealed that, similar to OBESE and OVERWEIGHT raw counts were higher in broadsheets than in tabloids in articles that used FAT as a weight-emphasizing adjectival label for a person, in part due to more articles in broadsheets having 7+ uses vs only tabloids (23 vs 10 articles, respectively).
+The Welch Two Sample t-test testing the difference between broadsheet counts and tabloid counts (mean of broadsheets = 1.85, mean of tabloids = 1.48) suggests that the effect is positive, statistically significant, and large (difference = 0.37212, 95% CI [0.371, 0.374], t(17733.95) = 491.95, p < .001; Cohen’s d = 6.96, 95% CI [7.65, 7.65]).

 Investigating the data by source and year using linear modelling revealed that these variables explained a small amount of variance in the data, with the word fat as weight-emphasising adjectival label for a person being used less frequently in individual broadsheets (Age, Australian, Canberra Times and Sydney Morning Herald) than in the Advertiser (a tabloid), while in the NT News, another tabloid, the word FAT was used somewhat more frequently than in the Advertiser.
 The word FAT was not used differently in the corpus across the time period.